Hungary–Russia relations

 Hungary–Russia relations are the bilateral foreign relations between the two countries, Hungary and Russia.
-During the Second World War, the Soviet army occupied Hungary, and in 1948 the Soviet Union took full control of the country.
-It became part of the Warsaw Pact military alliance and the Comecon economic union.
-Relations between the two countries were damaged in 1956 due to the Soviet military intervention in the revolution occurring in Hungary.
-Hungary expelled its communist government in 1989, and diplomatic relations with Russia were restored after the breakup of the USSR in 1991.

 Hungary has an embassy in Moscow and two consulate-generals (in Saint Petersburg and Yekaterinburg).
 Russia has an embassy in Budapest and a consulate-general in Debrecen.
 Both countries are full members of the Organization for Security and Co-operation in Europe.

+Hungary is highly dependent on sources of energy imported from Russia.
+In the context of the ongoing Russo-Ukrainian War, Viktor Orbán, Hungary's long-serving prime minister has been described as pro-Putin.

+During the Second World War, the Soviet army occupied Hungary, and in 1948 the Soviet Union took full control of the country.
+It became part of the Warsaw Pact military alliance and the Comecon economic union.
+Relations between the two countries were strained in 1956 due to the Soviet military intervention in the revolution occurring in Hungary.
+Hungary expelled its communist government during the Revolutions of 1989, and diplomatic relations with Russia were restored after the breakup of the USSR in 1991.

 History

-Earlier contacts

-In the thirteenth century, a Hungarian Dominican monk Julian traveled to the East in search of the ancestral home of the Hungarians.
+In the thirteenth century, a Hungarian Dominican friar named Julian traveled to the East in search of the ancestral home of the Hungarians.

-Hungary and Imperial Russia to 1917
+During and following the Polish November Uprising of 1830–1831 against Russia, the counties and parliament of Hungary voiced their support for the Polish uprising.

 The Hungarian Revolution of 1848 under Lajos Kossuth gained strong support across Hungary from 1848 to 1849.
 The young Austrian Emperor Franz Joseph appealed to Tsar Nicholas I for aid.
-He sent a large force that had been based in nearby Congress Poland and it suppressed the revolt.
+He sent a large force that had been based in nearby Russian-controlled Congress Poland and it suppressed the revolt.
 However, the military intervention was unpopular among the ordinary soldiers and the liberal officers of the Russian army.
 It was sharply criticized by such democrats as Alexander Herzen and Nikolay Chernyshevsky.

+Several hundred Hungarian volunteers fought alongside Poles in the January Uprising against Russia in 1863–1864, forming a large group among the foreign volunteers.